Food allergy referral (Paediatrics Guidelines)

 Parents may bring their child in with results of private / on-line allergy testing (eg, hair analysis, serum-specific IgG testing, etc).
 These are NOT recommended and have NO evidence for their utility.
 It is best to gently counsel regarding this, take an allergy-focussed history, acknowledge parental concern, formulate a clear plan together and direct to resources such as Allergy UK: Food allergy testing and diagnosing.

-Serum IgE cannot distinguish between sensitisation and true allergy, so testing for a wide panel of allergens is NOT recommended.
+Serum specific IgE's to food cannot distinguish between sensitisation and true allergy, so testing for a wide panel of allergens is NOT recommended.
+Allergy testing is ONLY indicated in IgE mediated food allergies.

 Referral

-• Any child who has had a significant IgE-mediated reaction to a small amount of food
+• Any child who has had a significant IgE-mediated reaction to common food allergens.

-• Child has faltering growth on serial weights due to non-IgE allergy (this is rare)
+• Child has faltering growth on serial weights due to non-IgE mediated (this is rare).

-• Clinical suspicion of multiple food allergies after trial eliminations and re-introductions (usually children with severe eczema and gut symptoms)
+• Clinical suspicion of multiple food allergies after trial eliminations and re-introductions (usually kids with severe eczema and gut symptoms).

 Further information for Health Care Professionals